commercetools/commercetools-payone-integration/README.md

 ## Test environments

 SEE PAYONE DOCUMENTATION - ALL TEST DATA THERE, JUST PAYPAL REQUIRES AN OWN ACCOUNT

+### Functional Tests

+To execute the functional tests (using [Concordion](http://concordion.org/)) the following environment variable is
+required:

+* `CT_PAYONE_INTEGRATION_URL` - the URL of the service instance under test

+To run the executable specification invoke the following command line:

+    ```Shell
+    ./gradlew :functionaltests:cleanTest :functionaltests:test
+    ```

+Omit `:functionaltests:cleanTest` to run the tests only if something (f.i. the specification) has changed.

 ### Paypal Sandbox Account